ShravanSunder/hnswlib-wasm/README.md

 // Set efSearch parameters.
 This can be changed after the index is created. index.setEfSearch(efSearch);

-// Now you can add items to the index index.addItems(vectors, labelIds);
+// Now you can add items to the index, labels are returned as an array for the vectors.
+It will reuse deleted labels if possible based on the second parameter. const labels = index.addItems(vectors, true);

 // Now you can search the index const result1 = index.searchKnn(vectors[10], 10, undefined);